GabrielaGuedes/ngos_microservices_system/settings/README.md

 }
 ```

-When token is missing, returns unauthorized (401).
-When token is incorrect or there was an error, returns internal server error (500).
+When there was an error, returns internal server error (500).

 ---